- US Online Poker

 In addition to a variety of cash games, sit and go’s and multi-table tournaments, WSOP.com frequently runs popular tournament series on its sites.
 These can include special ring and bracelet events that often attract big turnouts and feature large prize pools.

 Read on for an overview of what players can expect when playing poker at WSOP.com, including information about each of the sites in states where it operates.
 We’ll cover welcome bonuses and other promotions, the WSOP.com Poker Rewards loyalty program, instructions for signing up for an account, information about banking options, and other details regarding site features and game selection.

 Like other online poker rooms, World Series of Poker online has multiple welcome offers to entice new customers.
-This includes a $10 no deposit bonus and a deposit bonus for up to $1,000 matched.
+This includes a $10 no deposit bonus, a $50 bonus with any deposit, and an additional 100% first deposit match, worth up to $1,000.